tmtanzeel/widget-gui/README.md

 * css: contains the styling for the application - Main.css
 * images: contains icon for different weather conditions
-* jar-file: contains the jar file that you have to add to the classpath manually
+* jar-file: contains the jar file that you have to add to the classpath manually - java-json.jar

 ## Built With